 uniform resource identifier (URI): A compact sequence of characters that identifies an abstract or physical resource including video.

-vertical handovers: A handover where the mobile node moves between point of attachments of different link types, such as from universal mobile telecommunications system (UMTS) to wireless area network (WLAN).
-Syn: inter-technology handovers.

 visited network: A network managed by an operator other than the subscriber’s home operator and in which the subscriber is receiving service.
 See also: home subscriber network; serving network.